fraterrisus/walkthroughs/dragon-wars/walkthrough.md

 #### Mystalvision
 Retrace your steps out of the barracks.
 Remember where I said to turn S when there was a door to the N?
 We're going through that door, but you should save and make sure you're healed up before you do.
 There's a random combat on the other side of the door.
 Turn W and walk through the doors.
 If you hug the N wall (1N 2W 1S 1W) as you cross the rooms you'll skip two more combats.
 Eventually you'll end up in a hall that hurts every time you take a step.
 It's like swimming across the Purgatory bay: you can Bandage whenever you want, but even turning (or hitting ESC to pause!) hurts.

 Go 2N 4E, turn to the N, then use *Bandage*.
 Mystalvision waits 1N of you in the center of the Solarium.
 He's not so tough; he'll close to 40' and then cast three-point *S:Infernos* on you.
-Zap him with spells and hit him with the Dragon Teeth and he'll go down pretty quickly (152–174 HP).
+Zap him with spells and hit him with the Dragon Teeth and he'll go down pretty quickly (150–170 HP).
 When he dies (700 XP) he curses you by sending you to another cavern just W of the one you actually started in.
 The game lies and says you're "back where you started", which isn't quite true.
 Worse, you're surrounded by random fights.
 Instead, turn W, cast *D:Soften Stone*, go 1W, and cast it again.
 You'll walk through another icy pain-and-anti-magic wind.
 Then go 3N to a locked door.

 #### The Swamp
 Proceed W through the locked door and S through a couple of 3x3 rooms – it's getting pretty grizzly down here – until you reach the swamp under the mountain.
 (If you rescued the prisoner from the Dock, this is the place he told you about.)
 The exit's in the SW corner.

 #### Hell on Earth
 You're now in an 8x8 room with a 4x4 room in the center of it.
-There are squares scattered around the outside that will sap your HP (and your will to live, by trying to discourage you), but you should be okay if you keep *Bandaging*.
+There are squares scattered around the outside that will do 1d8 HP (and sap your will to live, by trying to discourage you), but you can avoid them with a trap-detection spell.
 Your goal is to reach that inner square and use *D:Soften Stone* to get inside it.
 (It's not as hard as I'm making it sound.)
 Once inside you'll find your way into a spiral-ish thing.
 At the center you'll find a teleporter that takes you to...

 #### The Big One
 Be awe-struck at the amazing battle plain that lies in front of you.
 Actually it's just a different part of the Nisir map.
 Sorry to break the mystique.

-This really is a point of no return, so do whatever you're gonna – *Bandage*, cast buffs like *H:Cloak Arcane*, stock up on and/or restore your Power with Dragon Eyes, whatever.
+This really is a point of no return, so do whatever you're gonna do to prepare – *Bandage*, cast buffs like *H:Cloak Arcane*, restore your Power with Dragon Eyes, whatever.
 You won't get another out-of-combat turn until you beat Namtar three times.
-If you really want a full recharge, you can step 1N and find a staircase that drops you on the Isle of Woe.
-Hit the recharge pool, pass the fairies, come up through Salvation and take the shortcut to get back here, and all it costs you is four *D:Soften Stones* and a 1-pt *H:Air Summon.*
+If you really want a full recharge, you can step 1N and find a staircase that drops you back in the Underworld next to the Refresh Pool.
+Come up through Salvation and take the shortcut to get back here, and all it costs you is four *D:Soften Stones* and a 1-pt *H:Air Summon* (presuming you have the Magic Lamp and the Computer, anyway).

 When you're feeling ready, proceed S until the game says you'd be a fool to go any farther, then `(U)se` the Dragon Gem.
 Actually, if you save first, it's kind of fun to step 1S again and look at just what you're up against.
 The game tries to throw you up against 10 Young Dragons, 31 Lizard Warriors, 31 Enforcers, and 31 Namtar Guards.
 But there's a limitation in the code of 50 monsters per combat, so some of those last guys get dropped.
 The trouble here is that the Young Dragons can have anywhere up to 420 HP and they do 2d4 of unblockable breath damage each.
 You'll need characters with hundreds of AP to have any chance of surviving.
 And if you somehow manage to beat them, you're dropped immediately into combat with Namtar without a chance to rest — although props to the developers for actually writing the code to handle that path, unlikely as it is.

 Anyway, use the Dragon Gem.
 You get a fun couple of paragraphs as the Dragon Brood Queen spanks Namtar's army, then scorches his body to a crisp.

 Unfortunately, you're not done yet; Namtar springs back to life and faces you in combat.
 You'll now have to kill him three times.
 I recommend erring on the side of caution during these fights: if you're trying to choose between a healing spell and an attack spell, cast the healing spell, even if it might be redundant.
 It's pretty easy for Louie to die outright, and you won't be able to bring him back if that happens.
-Chances are pretty good you'll need to kill your emulator and reload a couple of times before you manage to knock him down for good without dying.
+Chances are pretty good you'll need to kill your emulator and reload a couple of times before you manage to knock him down.

 Remember the following magic items, which if you're like me you may not have used much to this point: